imedia765/s-9692/README.md

 ## How can I deploy this project?

-All GPT Engineer projects can be deployed directly via the GPT Engineer app.

-Simply visit your project at [GPT Engineer](https://gptengineer.app/projects/d574349c-6224-4f96-989e-3aa24be58dcb/improve) and click on Share -> Publish.
+Simply open [Lovable](https://lovable.dev/projects/5018a081-4446-4e2b-9eb8-d6f0d7535c2a) and click on Share -> Publish.

 ## I want to use a custom domain - is that possible?

 We don't support custom domains (yet).
 If you want to deploy your project under your own domain then we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://docs.gptengineer.app/tips-tricks/custom-domain/)
+Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)